This post may contain affiliate links. For more information, read my disclosure policy.

 Every year when June rolls around and strawberries are abundant, I start thinking about that childhood cake, which is probably why I’ve posted lots of strawberry shortcake recipes including no bake shortcake and strawberry shortcake cake roll.

-This recipe combines two of my favorite things: strawberry shortcake and yellow cake with vanilla frosting.
-It turns those two simple flavors into an explosion of (easy to make) cake flavor.
+This recipe combines three of my favorite things: strawberry shortcake, whipped cream frosting, and vanilla cake with vanilla frosting.
+It turns those three simple flavors into an explosion of (easy to make) cake flavor.
+This cake is pretty and easy enough, even for someone who isn’t a cake expert.

 slice of cake laying on white plate on brown table